CtrlK

 • Size Limits: Functions < 30 lines.
 Services < 600 lines.
 Utils < 400 lines.

-• Sanitization: Validate all external inputs.
+• Input: Validate/sanitize all external inputs.

 Anti-Patterns

-• No hardcoded constants: Use named config/env vars.
+• No Hardcoded Constants: Use named config/env vars.

-• No global state: Prefer dependency injection.
+• No Global State: Prefer dependency injection.

-• No empty catches: Always handle, log, or rethrow.
+• No Empty Catches: Always handle, log, or rethrow.

 References